 In 1995 Ireland hosted the International Whaling Commission in Dublin during Michael D. Higgins tenure as Minister for Heritage

 In 1995, Ireland hosted the International Whaling Commission (IWC) in Dublin during Michael D. Higgins tenure as Minister for Heritage.
 At this meeting, the Irish commissioner was elected vice chair of the IWC and two years later became chair.
 During his chairmanship, he negotiated a deal with the Japanese which would have allowed commercial whaling, providing there was an

 extension of whale sanctuaries worldwide.
 This was known as the ‘Irish proposal’.
 It was was vehemently opposed by environmentalists at the time.
-However with Japan recently announcing their return to commercial whaling, the Irish Proposal now doesn’t seem such a bad idea .
+However with Japan recently announcing their return to commercial whaling, coined the Irish Proposal it now doesn’t seem such a bad idea .